Grange Barn and Paycockes circular walk, Coggeshall, Essex

 Nunn's footbridge was originally made in 1896 by local blacksmith and public rights of way campaigner, Dick Nunn.
 Recently the footbridge has been repaired and strengthened.
 Take care crossing.

 Carefully cross over the river at the arched footbridge then turn right and follow the river along the footpath.
 Look out for any wildlife activity in the river and/or observe the general area for trees and plants.
-Follow the footpath, round the horseshoe in river, and roughly 5 minutes later go left on path and up to the right side of Coggeshall Town football club and up to the main road (West Street).
+Follow the footpath, round the horseshoe in river, and approximately 5 minutes later turn left on the path up to the right side of Coggeshall Town football club, leading to the main road (West Street).

 A clear and clean stretch of river to follow along for a short period once you've crossed over the footbridge.
 Look out for bird-life, such as swans.
 Other wildlife including otters, water vole and mink have all been seen by locals at various times.